 The Atom's Perception Challenge

 Nuclear disasters like the Three Mile Island Accident in 1979, the Chernobyl Disaster in 1986, and the Fukushima Daiichi Accident in 2011 have contributed to governments resisting nuclear reactors.
-In addition to these incidents, nuclear weapons have occupied society’s collective consciousness since their first use in 1945.
-After almost 70 since the Chicago Pile-1, the first artificial atomic chain reaction, less than 100 deaths have directly resulted from atomic energy.
-Reactor designs and nuclear power stations have reached an airline level safety.
-But, unlike plane crashes, nuclear reactors carry more baggage: prior meltdowns, association with nuclear weapons, and misunderstanding of radiation leading to public fear.
+Like plane crashes, each disater is studied and changes are made to ensure it will never happen again.
+Modern reactor designs and nuclear power stations have reached airline levels of regulation and safety.
+But, nuclear reactors carry more baggage: prior meltdowns, an association with nuclear weapons, and misunderstanding of radiation have cultivated public fear.
 This has led to just a trickle of new reactor projects in recent years, even as nuclear research booms.